Skip to main content

 This numerical value captures the probability of an observer finding a particular species in the province during any given year or even a lifetime.
 It considers factors such as general abundance, provincial distribution, length of stay in the province, habits, and habitat preferences.
 It is similar to a coding system used currently by the American Birding Association (ABA).

 1: These species are the most abundant and widespread birds in the province.
-They are present in the province for long periods of time, are conspicuous in behavior, easily visible and observed, are often present in urban settings or easily attracted to feeders.
+They are present in the province for long periods of time, are conspicuous in behaviour, easily visible and observed, are often present in urban settings or easily attracted to feeders.

 2: These species are generally less abundant and widespread, or their habits or the habitats which they occupy make them more difficult to find and observe.